OctopusDeploy/docs/src/pages/docs/projects/index.md

 ### Edit or delete project groups

-To edit or delete a project group click the project group’s overflow menu (...) and select **edit**.
+To edit or delete a project group click the project group's overflow menu (...) and select **edit**.
 From there you can edit the groups name or description.
 If you need to delete the group, click the overflow menu again and select **Delete**.

 ## Project permissions